dell/csm-docs/content/docs/csidriver/installation/helm/powermax.md

 1. Run `git clone -b v2.6.0 https://github.com/dell/csi-powermax.git` to clone the git repository.
 This will include the Helm charts and dell-csi-helm-installer scripts.
 2. Ensure that you have created a namespace where you want to install the driver.
 You can run `kubectl create namespace powermax` to create a new one
-3. Edit the `samples/secret/secret.yaml` file, point to the correct namespace, and replace the values for the username and password parameters.
+3. Edit the `samples/secret/secret.yaml` file,to point to the correct namespace, and replace the values for the username and password parameters.
     These values can be obtained using base64 encoding as described in the following example:
     ```bash
     echo -n "myusername" | base64